benroberts999/git-workshop/README.md

   * `$ git checkout <revision>`: updates HEAD and current branch
      * revision can be a name (branch name), or the hash of a specific commit

+  * You may have to set your name and email when making your first commit (commits must track WHO made the commit):
+    * Set your username: git config --global user.name "FIRST_NAME LAST_NAME"
+    * Set your email address: git config --global user.email "MY_NAME@example.com"
+    * If you use same email as your github profile, best results

 ### FAQ:
   * Why do I need to "stage" and then "add" - why isn't this one step
     * While it is common to want to commit _all_ the changes you have made in one go, it's also common for us _not_ to want to do this.
 Having a two-step process allows us to commit some of the changes we have made, without committing others.
 (You can even selectively commit only part of a file)